Eight S-Corp Facts Every Therapist Needs to Know

 The general rule of thumb is that your business should be generating more than $60k annually in profit before the S-Corp is likely to be beneficial.

-There are some professionals who think you can make the S-Corp tax election work at lower income levels, and they might be right depending on where you live and what your state and local tax picture looks like.
+There are some professionals who think you can make the S-Corp tax election work at income levels lower than $60,000, and they might be right depending on where you live and what your state and local tax picture looks like.
 But to really see the benefits, I like to see people making more than $60k.
 That will make it much more likely that you will experience meaningful FICA tax savings and that those savings will more than cover the incremental expenses the S-Corp election will introduce into your business.

 And if this all feels a bit much to navigate on your own, give me a shout!
 I work one-on-one with therapists from all over the country.
-There are a three different ways to work with me, all of which I describe on my services page.
-One is sure to meet your needs and fit your budget!
+Click here to learn more about how I work.

 Turning Point is a registered investment advisor in the state of California.
 Please visit turningpointhq.com for important information and additional disclosures.
 This article is provided for general information and illustration purposes only.
 Nothing contained in the material constitutes financial, legal or tax advice; a recommendation for purchase or sale of any security; or investment advisory services.
 I encourage you to consult a financial planner, accountant, and/or legal counsel for advice specific to your situation.
 Read the full Disclaimer here.